thehalvo/homeostasis/docs/ruby_integration.md

 ## Overview

 The Ruby integration in Homeostasis allows the framework to detect, analyze, and heal errors in Ruby applications.
-It supports various Ruby frameworks including Rails, Sinatra, and Rack-based applications, providing comprehensive error handling across the Ruby ecosystem.
+It supports various Ruby frameworks including Rails, Sinatra, and Rack-based applications, providing error handling across the Ruby ecosystem.

 ## Supported Features